arjunguha/compsci220-scala/website/reading/intro/index.md

 code that you've seen in Java.
 In fact, Scala code and Java code can seamlessly co-exist and interoperate in the same program; we'll leverage this feature later in the course.
 So, design strategies and patterns that you will learn in this course will be applicable to Java and Scala.
-However, you will find that Scala programs in Scala are typically much shorter than their Java counterparts.
+However, you will find that programs in Scala are typically much shorter than their Java counterparts.
-With a little experience, we think you'll find Scala easier to read and write.
+With a little experience, we think you'll find Scala enjoyable to read and write.
+In addition, by learning a new programming language you will increase your understanding of Java and programming languages in general.

-The main reason we're using Scala, is to expose you to programming techniques and language features that are beyond the scope of Java.
+An important reason we're using Scala, is to expose you to programming techniques and language features that are beyond the scope of Java.
 The truth is that modern software systems are written in a plethora of languages.
 Moreover, large systems tend to use several programming languages.
 Therefore, to succeed in your